ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/index.md

 <p align="center">
   <img src="Image/BiLSTM/LSTM_architecture_explained.png" width="600">
 </p>
-<p align="center">Source: https://colah.github.io/posts/2015-08-Understanding-LSTMs/" <p align="center">
+<p align="center">Source: https://colah.github.io/posts/2015-08-Understanding-LSTMs/ </p>

 In practice, although we found that CNN (Convolutional Neural Network) requires significantly less training time and produce higher results compared the other three machine learning algorithms we implemented, Recurrent Neural Network offers higher performance in all the classification evaluation metrics.
 The figure shows the overall architecture of our model.
 The model used Adam as the optimizer and binary cross entropyloss function metric.

 <p align="center">
   <img src="Image/BiLSTM/NN_architecture.png" width="350" >
 </p>
 <p align="center">The architecture of the model.
-The input and output dimensions are indicated.">
+The input and output dimensions are indicated.</p>

 #### Tuning Process